AngererSebastian/InternetSecurity/project_proposal.md

 We could have some problems when we work on the web application since we have never done something like this, but i think we can solve them with the help of our teachers and the internet.

 # Conclusion
-Our goal is to make a understandable and informative website and include a file transfer application.
+Our goal is to make a understandable and informative website and include a text transfer application.
 We have no risks that could danger this project.
 I think we could manage this tasks and there might be some now concepts we haven't encountered before.